Website Provided by Outside Legal Counsel PLC

 www.MichiganTF.com

-Michigan Tax Foreclosure LAWSUITS
+Michigan Tax Foreclosure LEGAL CHALLENGES

 www.MichiganTF.com

-About the Michigan Tax Foreclosure Lawsuits
+Michigan Tax Foreclosure Lawsuits & LEGAL CHALLENGES

 Several lawsuits have been filed seeking to force county treasurers and county governments to provide refunds for the "equity" value of properties seized, destroyed, and otherwise kept above the total tax debt owed.
+The lawsuits have been hot contested.

-What is happening with the lawsuits?
+What is happening here?

 This website is for informational purposes only.
 Using this site or communicating with us through this site does not form an attorney/client relationship.